geethasathyamurthy/schematics-enablement/Lab 2 - Getting started with workspaces/readme.md

 ### Terraform properties
 <img width="1213" alt="Terraform properties" src="images/terraformproperties.png">

+## What is IBM Cloud provider for Terraform?

 ## What are Schematics workspaces
 Schematics workspaces deliver Terraform-as-a-Service capabilities to you so that you can automate the provisioning and management of your IBM Cloud resources, and rapidly build, duplicate, and scale complex, multi-tier cloud environments.